 The Marina gets a lot of flack for its athleisure-clad mommies who juice-lunch between Pilates and shopping and for its puffer-vest-wearing bros who share investment tips over beers.

-But let's be real: We all like it for its (sometimes-sun-soaked) Marina Green—with its waterfront views of the Golden Gate Bridge and Alcatraz and lush stretches grass and beach, this is hands down the city's top spot for running, biking, and playing with the pups.
-Plus there's something to be said for a 'hood where day drinking is encouraged and there are endless food trucks dishing out cheap eats at Off the Grid.
+But let's be real: We all like it for its (sometimes-sun-soaked) Marina Green—the expansive lawn with a waterfront view of the Golden Gate Bridge and Alcatraz is hands down the city's best spot for running, biking, and playing with the pups.
+Plus there's something to be said for a 'hood where day drinking is encouraged and brunch is basically a sport.

 It's time to open your mind and give Chestnut Street a chance.

 Where to Eat + Drink in SF's Marina District

 (Courtesy of A16)